 Motor vehicles may be driven to School only by students who possess a Student Driver Permit.
-Student Driver Application forms can beobtained from Reception.
+Student Driver Application forms can be obtained from Reception.
 Applications must be signed by the student driver and their parent.
 If the driver wishes to carry passengers in the vehicle, the passenger and their parent must also sign the application form.
 Application forms should be sent to the Principal's office when they are completed.
-When an application is approved, the student will receive a Driver's Permit which should be displayed in the vehicle at all times whilst on School grounds.
+When an application is approved, the student will receive a Driver's Permit which should be displayed in the vehicle at all times whilst on school grounds.

 Day students must park in the designated car park on the right hand side of the main drive.
-Students may not go to or use their vehicle during the school day without permission from the Deputy Principal.
+Students may not go to or use their vehicle during the school day without permission from the Head of Senior School.